 However care should be taken with hypnotics, sedatives and drugs with potential sedating effects as there may be an additive effect on sedation and muscle relaxing effects.

 Also, although there has been no greater rate of adverse events in patients already taking anti-spasticity agents when they also take Sativex, care should be taken when co-administering Sativex with anti-spasticity agents, since a reduction in muscle tone and power may occur, leading to a greater risk of falls.

-Refer to the SmPC for details of CYP3A4 inhibitor effect and possible digoxin interaction.
+Refer to the SmPC for details of interactions with other medicinal products and other forms of interaction.

 Sativex is contraindicated in patients: